reiver/golang-backend-training/chapters/simple_json/README.md

 HTTPVersionNotSupported(http.ResponseWriter, ...interface{}) // 505 HTTP Version Not Supported
 ```

-But you can implement functions from the full-list whenever you end up needing them.)
+But you can implement functions from this full-list whenever you end up needing them.

-So, implement the 8 functions in the first list as `package httpjson`.
+So, for now, implement the 8 functions in the first list as `package httpjson`.

 # 7.8.
 Unit Testing